Tanzin v. Tanvir

-After the three men declined to serve as informants for the FBI they were placed on the No Fly List—a record of individuals deemed to be terrorist threats to the United States and therefore not permitted to fly.
-They were told that they could be taken off the list if they agreed to serve as informants for the government.
+After the three men declined to serve as informants for the FBI they were allegedly placed on the No Fly List—a record of individuals deemed to be terrorist threats to the United States and therefore not permitted to fly.
+According to their court filings, they were on this list for several years.

-The three men sued the FBI agents in their individual capacities, arguing that they had coercively abused the use of the No Fly List and, in doing so, had violated the Religious Freedom Restoration Act (RFRA) by burdening the men’s religious exercise.
+The three men sued the FBI agents, arguing that they had coercively abused the use of the No Fly List and, in doing so, had violated the Religious Freedom Restoration Act (RFRA) by burdening their religious exercise.

 Just recourse for religious discrimination

 The district court ruled that the men had no standing to sue because their names had been removed from the No Fly List.
-They appealed the case to the Second Circuit Court of Appeals, which rightly ruled in favor of the Muslim men, finding that the FBI agents had, in fact, abused their power by placing the men on the No Fly List in retaliation for their refusal to serve as informants.
+They appealed the case to the Second Circuit Court of Appeals, which rightly ruled in favor of the Muslim men, finding that they had the ability to vindicate their rights in court.

-The FBI agents appealed to the Supreme Court, arguing that they should not be held personally liable for placing the men on the No Fly List.
+The FBI agents appealed to the Supreme Court, arguing that cannot be held liable for placing the men on the No Fly List.

 Frequently, the government changes laws or reverses its behavior to avoid legal trouble.
 This is a dangerous precedent that allows the government to get away with egregious actions, then deny victims just recourse for the harms they’ve faced.
 Becket is arguing that to hold the government accountable for unjust actions, individual government actors must be able to be held liable for violating religious freedom under RFRA.

 The Supreme Court agreed to review the Second Circuit’s decision in Tanzin v.
 Tanvir on November 22, 2019.
 On February 12, 2020, Becket filed a friend-of-the-court brief in support of broad protections under RFRA and allowing those whose rights are violated to seek money damages for RFRA claims.
-The court will hear oral arguments in the case on March 24, 2020.
+The Court will hear oral arguments in the case on October 6, 2020.

 Importance to Religious Liberty: